Model Providers

 - Vision - For image analysis and processing

-These defaults ensure that users have pre-selected models for the tools and other functionality throughout the platform.
 After selecting the desired defaults, click "Save Changes" to confirm your configurations.

 Instructions for configuring specific providers

-Azure OpenAI (Enterprise only)
+Azure (Enterprise only)

 API Key Authentication